 Although they are designed to protect consumers, using skill-testing questions for Canadian giveaways has caused controversy on occasion.
 Many find them unfair.

 On the other hand, there's a case to be made that the skill-testing questions are too easy.
-"You don't have to have any type of aptitude," said Michael Katz, the CEO of Education411.com, according to a Wired.com article.
+"You don't have to have any type of aptitude," said Michael Katz in a Wired.com article.
 "It is simply a way around or way to work within the laws."

 How the Skill Testing Questions Affect Sweepstakes Jargon

 This quirk of Canadian sweepstakes law affects not only the winners but also the jargon of the Canadian giveaway community.